cseevinck/mws-restaurant-stage-1/README.md

 With the server running, access the site in a web browser at: http://localhost:8000

+## Issues
+- I cannot figure out how to get favicon to work with the SimpleHTTPServer in hosted site.

 ## Credits
 References: stackoverflow.com, w3schools.com, Youtube.com, developer.mozilla.org, css-tricks.com, Udacity lectures, javascript.info, geeksforgeeks.org, and other sites I found online.